InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development-ci.rst

 Development Recommendation
 ==========================

-For the main production images for DEV (latest) and PRODUCTION (tagged) we...
+For the main production images for STAGING (latest) and PRODUCTION (tagged we...

 1.  ...utilise **Travis** build triggers in the main ``xchem`` repositories.
     The build triggers are used *exclusively* for the automatic production of